 - Automatically turning on the fan in the bathroom when the shower starts

-- Automating the blinds to receive or block sunlight
+- Automating the blinds to receive or filter sunlight

 - Alerting you to doors opening and closing